August 13, 2021 | The Wall Street Journal

 The results appear across the ancient and modern worlds.
 The most famous image of Mecca is of course the Great Mosque, to which Muslims from around the globe journey in pilgrimage.
 Yet looming above them is the Makkah Clock, 141 feet in diameter and situated in a nearly 2,000-foot-high hotel tower completed in 2012.
 “It is a message to the Islamic world of the power and status of the clerics in Saudi Arabia.
 But it is also, in a post-colonial world, a message to the West,” Mr. Rooney writes.
 “The construction of a clock that looks like an Islamic Big Ben, but six times the size and a third of a mile tall, reminds us that fortunes wax and wane.”
 Brexiteers pushed to have Big Ben mark the U.K.’s departure from the European Union on Jan.
 31, 2020.
 Fittingly, a renovation project kept the old clock silent.

 Markets depend on timepieces.
-The oldest stock exchange in the world, in Amsterdam, featured a clock tower whose bell called traders together beginning in 1611.
+The oldest stock exchange in the world, in Amsterdam, featured a clock tower whose bell called traders to business beginning in 1611.
 Today atomic clocks facilitate the regulation of high-frequency trading to the millionths of a second.
-In between, entwined with the story of capitalism itself, lies the history of modern horology, from pendulum clocks to the quartz timepieces (measuring the vibrations of a quartz crystal) that led to a crisis in traditional Swiss watchmaking in the 1970s.
+In between, entwined with the story of capitalism itself, lies the history of modern horology, from pendulum clocks to the quartz timepieces that led to a crisis in traditional Swiss watchmaking in the 1970s.
 In the 19th century, managers weaponized time against labor.
 To prevent workers from knowing how long they were being held past their shifts, bosses prohibited them from carrying watches and fiddled with the hands of the factory clock.

 “About Time” doesn’t just look to the past.
 It describes a plutonium timekeeper co-built by Japanese watchmaker Seiko that was buried in a capsule in 1970 and meant to keep time for 5,000 years.
 It describes today’s cesium atomic clocks, accurate to one second every 158 million years.
 Mr. Rooney writes with concern about the smart technology sitting in our pockets and strapped to our wrists: It “knows the most intimate details of our lives and bodies: our health, our fitness, our menstrual cycles.”
-As he contemplates the opportunities for mischief embedded in these satellite-controlled technologies, it is easy to write him off as an old-fashioned romantic gazing down fondly at his mechanical wristwatch from Charles Frodsham and Co., a venerable firm from the chronometer era that, Mr. Rooney tells us, now makes hand-crafted devices in a “small workshop in Sussex.”
+As he contemplates the opportunities for mischief embedded in these satellite-controlled technologies, it is easy to write him off as an old-fashioned romantic gazing down fondly at his mechanical wristwatch from Charles Frodsham and Co.
 Then again, sometimes the old ways are best.

 During the past year and a half, time has warped under the strain of quarantine and behaved in unpredictable ways.
 For those isolated at home during the pandemic, time has stretched out interminably.
 Bored yuppies have filled the hours with endless streaming shows and abandoned hobbies.
 Parents (mainly mothers), forced to try to work remotely while supervising young children, have found too few hours in a given day.
 Many people will emerge from the pandemic eager to start the next half of their lives, determined not to waste another minute as they had done before.